 The Amalfi Coast is one of Italy’s premier tourist destinations, welcoming millions of visitors annually.
-A lot of those people think that the only way to see this incredible coast line and visit these beautiful fishing villages is to take an organised tour.
+A lot of those people think that the only way to see this incredible coast line and visit these beautiful fishing villages is to take an organized tour.
 But that it is just not the case!
 We’ve put together this Amalfi Coast Itinerary to help plan your own Do-It-Yourself Amalfi Coast Tour with tips on how to get there, how to travel between villages, where to stay (on any budget!) and where to eat to help you plan the perfect trip!

 How To Get To The Amalfi Coast

 Many tourists visit the Amalfi Coast on boat tours or on a day trip from Sorrento, while some stay longer to enjoy the colorful, romantic towns of the Amalfi coast.
 Ideally between 48 hours and 4 days is sufficient to get a proper Amalfi Coast experience, visit its charming towns and soak in the beautiful views, and the below can be used as a 4 day itinerary.

 Positano – Amalfi – Ravello Itinerary

 La Sponda ($$$) – It s a Michelin star restaurant in the Le Sirenuse hotel.
-It provides a romantic dining experience where couples can have a candle lit dinner while listening to mandolin and guitar playing.
+It provides a romantic dining experience where couples can have a candlelit dinner while listening to mandolin and guitar playing.
 Chef Matteo Temperini prepares amazing fresh, Mediterranean flavors.
 It’s the perfect place for food and drink.

 Other Dining Options: Ristorante da Costantino ($$), Da Ferdinando ($) & C’era Una Volta ($-$$)

-For adventurous tourists, take the footpath that leads over the hill to Atrani, an authentic Italian fishing village and enjoy dinner at Trattoria A’Paranza.
+For adventurous tourists, take a walking tour along the footpath that leads over the hill to Atrani, an authentic Italian fishing village and enjoy dinner at Trattoria A’Paranza.
 This is just one of the great Amalfi Coast Hikes that you can do in the region.

 A’Paranza – A low key trattoria that was renovated a few years ago.
 It is famous for delicious seafood dishes and deep-fried courgette flowers stuffed with cheese and the ricotta and pear flan is also incredible.